Champitoad/coq-actema/IDEAS.md

   - most recent lemmas first.
   - compute a matching degree, which could be the size of the subterm of the lemma that matches the current selection (better measure than size of the permutation).

+# Topics for the report

+- Talk about the pretty-printer (it's a GADT lol).
+- Talk about the lemma search "fast" unification.